 In 2008, Roberts saw the issuance of her quartet offering, The Chicago Project, on Barry Adamson's Central Control label.
 The set was produced by Vijay Iyer.
 This was followed by international touring and other collaborations, including her appearance on Thee Silver Mount Zion Memorial Orchestra's Kollaps Tradixionales.
 After witnessing a performance of Coin Coin Chapter One with her Montreal ensemble, that city's Constellation label approached her about making a record.
 She proposed her multi-volume Coin Coin project; they agreed without reservation.
 In February of 2011, her Live in London offering was released by Adamson's label, followed by Coin Coin Chapter One: Gens de Couleur Libre in May.
 The album was universally acclaimed.
 Following more touring and collaborative work, she released Coin Coin Chapter Two: Mississippi Moonchile, in October of 2013, the second volume in the 12-part series.
 The album was selected by numerous media outlets in their year-end album lists.

-Roberts spent much of 2014 writing and performing, including a celebrated duet performance with drummer Susie Ibarra at the Stone and as a participant in the 50th anniversary celebration for Terry Riley's In C. Coin Coin Chapter Three: River Run Thee was released by Constellation in February of 2015. ~ Thom Jurek
+Roberts spent much of 2014 writing and performing, including a celebrated duet performance with drummer Susie Ibarra at the Stone and as a participant in the 50th anniversary celebration for Terry Riley's In C. Coin Coin Chapter Three: River Run Thee was released by Constellation in February of 2015.
+In May of the following year, she received a Doris Duke Artist Award. ~ Thom Jurek

 Track List: Coin Coin Chapter Two: Mississippi Moonchile

 Track List: Coin Coin Chapter One: Gens De Couleur Libres

 Don't have a Pandora account?
 Sign up